SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 Conserve and sustainably use the oceans, seas and marine resources for sustainable development.

+***Current status**: This string has undergone development to improve the phrases and structure, and is awaiting a review of these changes.
+It is substantially changed from the original version it was based on (v2019.11).*

 **Contents**

 1. Full query in copy-pasteable format